Home Chemistry Heat Energy Free Energy

 Free Energy

-Free energy in chemistry is a thermodynamics energy function that is used in various physical or chemical studies and calculations.
-The standard free energy of a reaction is the energy change that occurs when one mole of a molecule is formed from its constituent elements at the standard state.
-Free energy can be described by two types of energy functions,
+Free energy in chemistry is a thermodynamics energy function that is used to study physical or chemical properties and calculation.
+The standard free energy calculation of a chemical reaction is the energy change that occurs when one mole of a molecule is formed from its constituent chemical elements at the standard state.
+Free energy can be described by two types of energy formulas, Helmholtz’s free energy formula or work function (A) and Gibbs free energy equation or thermodynamics potential or Gibbs function.
+The formation of the water molecule process spontaneously.
+If we mix hydrogen and oxygen at 25 °C, the hydrogen and oxygen molecule does not react appreciably due to the extremely slow rate of reaction.
+If the reaction rate is accelerated by an electric spark, the chemical equilibrium is established easily.

 Calculation, definition and measure formula of free energy